But to do so, you’ll need to give feedback — and you’ll need to give it well.

 Giving feedback and gathering feedback

-Unfortunately, many people associate feedback with these same emotions because feedback is often given in the wrong way at the wrong time.
+Unfortunately, many people associate feedback with these emotions because feedback is often given in the wrong way at the wrong time.